Transitional Studies Program

 This class will improve the adult learner’s ability to speak, read, listen, and write the English language while integrating civics education and technology skills necessary for navigating contemporary society.
 Any adult student who does not speak English as their native language can enroll with no fees or tuition costs.

-Get a specialized certificate and earn your High School Equivalency diploma at the same time with Basic Skills Plus!
+Get a specialized certificate and earn your High School Equivalency diploma at the same time with Basic Skills Plus.
 Enroll in one of our pathways and learn employability skills, job-specific occupational skills, and technical skills.

 Pathways currently offered: